 If the rooms lack anything, it's privacy on the sundeck.
 Each faces the South Male Atoll which, over the last decade, has become one of the most developed atolls in the Maldives - so your view will be filled with a flotilla of liveaboards, speedboats, jet skis and even cruise ships.
 Fortunately, due to the reef wall, they don't get too close.

 For more space and seclusion, the One Bedroom Villas offer a larger living room, several sun decks, outdoor shower, all set apart from the other properties.
 Even bigger are the enormous 2-bedroom Como Villas (named 'Sunrise' and 'Sunset') also equipped with kitchen and private butler.
 From Sunrise you can walk through the lagoon for what feels like miles; from the Sunset you have fantastic (and virtually private) snorkelling outside your room and even a private jetty for that special arrival.
+Sunset can also be connected to the Cocoa Water Villa with Pool (which has its own gym and, of course, 10m private swimming pool) via a wooden walkway if needed.

 - Safe box